 The Council will hold the data provided by you in the booking form (also outlined below) for the purpose of the Bassetlaw Holiday Activities and Food programme.
-The data is being collected to help deliver an effective Summer Activities programme in line with the Government requirements to provide for children and young people.
+The data is being collected to help deliver an effective Holiday Activities programme in line with the Government requirements to provide for children and young people.
 The HAF programme is to support those on Benefits Related Free Schools meals, by supplying Holiday Activity and Food.

 - Name and age of child/young person